Relevance of long-range screening in Mott transition examined via a hydrogen lattice: Mott's Picture

 As a simple estimation, Mott proposed that the metal-insulator transition would take place at the point when $a_B$ and $\lambda$ are equal.
 This seems quite reasonable since at $a_B \ll \lambda$ [cf. Fig.~\ref{MIT_fig1}(c)] the bound state is well preserved such that the system should be a good insulator, while at $a_B \gg \lambda$ [cf. Fig.~\ref{MIT_fig1}(d)] the interaction is screened too strongly to maintain a bound state such that the system would be a good metal.
 Based on this rough criteria, Mott estimated the critical density $n_c^{1/3} a_B \sim 0.25$~\cite{Mott1956} via Thomas-Fermi approximation.
 Though this estimation is very crude, the criteria actually works very well for many materials~\cite{Mott1990}.

 The necessity of a finite $\lambda \sim a_B$ in Mott's criterion of metal-insulator transition suggests strongly that the transition be first-order, since a finite $\lambda$ corresponds to a finite itinerant carrier density.
 As another way to visualize this, near the critical density, a slight increase of itinerant electrons would lead to an enhanced screening (or reduced $\lambda$), which in turn further increases the carrier density.
 One would therefore expect that such a non-linear feedback can lead to a discontinuous transition at zero temperature.
-Unfortunately due to the complexity of quantum many-body problems, theoretical studies to date have not been able to incorporate the long-range interactions, nor has the first-order quantum phase transition been obtained~\cite{Georges1996,Kotliar2006}.
+Unfortunately due to the complexity of quantum many-body problems, theoretical studies to date have not been able to incorporate the screening of the length scale of long-range interactions, nor has the corresponding first-order quantum phase transition been obtained~\cite{Georges1996,Kotliar2006}.